 What Is LCROSS?

 LCROSS is a satellite that launched with LRO.
-LCROSS will crash into the moon and search for water.
+LCROSS crashed into the moon to search for water.

 Shortly after launch, LRO and LCROSS separated.
 They flew to the moon on two separate paths.

 LCROSS is made up of two parts.
-When it is time for LCROSS to work, it will fly close to the moon and the two parts will separate.
-The first part will hit the moon near one of its poles.
-The impact will make a crater about one-third the size of a football field.
-The crater will be about as deep as the deep end of a swimming pool.
+LCROSS flew close to the moon and the two parts separated.
+The first part hit the moon near one of its poles.
+The impact made a crater about one-third the size of a football field.
+The crater is about as deep as the deep end of a swimming pool.

-The impact will also make dust and ice on the moon's surface fly out of the crater.
-Scientists guess that the amount of stuff that will fly out of the crater could fill 10 school buses.
+The impact made dust and ice on the moon's surface fly out of the crater.
+Scientists guess that the amount of stuff that flew out of the crater could fill 10 school buses.

-The second part of LCROSS will then fly through the dust and ice and study them.
-The second piece will also hit the moon.
-It will land several miles away from the first piece.
+The second part of LCROSS flew through the dust and ice to study them.
+The second piece also hit the moon.
+It landed several miles away from the first piece.

 LRO and LCROSS are part of NASA's Lunar Precursor Robotic Program.
-The program manages robotic missions that are leading the way back to the moon.
+The program manages robotic missions to the moon.